Anomalous-Sentiment/SINoALICE-DB-Updater/README.md

 git clone https://github.com/Anomalous-Sentiment/SINoALICE-DB-Updater.git --recurse-submodules
 ```

-This is needed to include pull the required SINoALICE-API submodule included in the repo.
+This is needed to pull the required SINoALICE-API submodule included in the repo.
 Note that this will pull from the latest commit of the main branch.

 ### Environment Variables
 Refer to the `example.env` file to see what variables are required.
 All variables used by the [SINoALICE API project](https://github.com/Anomalous-Sentiment/SINoALICE-Simplified-API) are required, in addition to a database URL and logging URL.